ewomant/corpus-explorer/wdk-ui-assocTool/README.md

 ```

-In the end, you can compare the value to the significance levels computed for llhr and for llhr adjusted
+In the end, you can compare the value to the significance levels computed for llhr and for llhr (adjusted).
 ```velocity
     #set($significant = ($llhr > $llhr_significance_treshold))
     #set($significantAdjusted = ($llhr > $llhr_significance_treshold_adjusted))